vmanav/Bifrost/README.md

 * Visitor Check-In Details mail and sms to respective host.
 * Visit Details mail to visitor on Check-Out.

+## Description of the Problem Statement

+We need an application, which can capture the Name, email address, phone no of the visitor and same information also needs to be captured for the host on the front end.

+At the back end, once the user enters the information in the form, the backend should store all of the information with time stamp of the entry.
+This should trigger an email and an SMS to the host informing him of the details of the visitor.

+There should also be a provision of the checkout time which the guest can provide once he leaves.
+This should trigger an email to the guest with the complete form which should include:

+1. Name
+1. Phone
+1. Check-in time
+1. Check-out time
+1. Host name
+1. Address visited.

+## Intended Workflow

+The idea is to develop a minimalistic application without any complex Visitor LogIn/Out mechanism.
+I have used a combination of _**checkOutTime**_, a CheckOut Timestamp and _**checkedIn**_ flag, a Boolean flag to keep record whether a visitor is checked in or not for the Management of the Login Session of the user.

+Also with this logic even when a visitor logs out of the system its entry will not be removed from the database and will serve as a log in the data base.

 ## Usage